Social anthropology: Focus and practice

-Social anthropology is distinguished from subjects such as economics or political science by its holistic range and the attention it gives to the comparative diversity of societies and cultures across the world, and the capacity this gives the discipline to re-examine Euro-American assumptions.
+Social anthropology is distinguished from subjects such as economics or political science by its holistic scope, its attention to the comparative diversity of societies and cultures across the world, and the capacity this gives the discipline to re-examine Euro-American assumptions.
 It is differentiated from sociology, both in its main methods (based on long-term participant observation and linguistic competence), and in its commitment to the relevance and illumination provided by micro studies.
 It extends beyond strictly social phenomena to culture, art, individuality, and cognition.
 Many social anthropologists use quantitative methods, too, particularly those whose research touches on topics such as local economies, demography, human ecology, cognition, or health and illness.

 Specializations

-Specializations within social anthropology shift as its objects of study are transformed and as new intellectual paradigms appear; musicology and medical anthropology are examples of current, well-defined specialities.
-More recent and currently specializations are:
+Specializations within social anthropology shift as its objects of study are transformed and new intellectual paradigms emerge; musicology and medical anthropology are examples of current, well-defined specialities.
+More recent and current specializations are: